NaeemF-ng/dvwa-web-enum-personal-project3/README.md

 [Findings](##Findings)
 [Lessons Learned](##Lessons-Learned)

-This is a personal project that demonstrates highlights critical flaws of target that lacks propper security measures through the process of web enumeration using a variety of tools which include ffuf, nmap, gobuster, and nikto.
-It gives insights on how different tools and wordlists yield different results and directories while elaborating on how an attacker can use these vulnerabilities to gain access.

 ## Overview

 In this personal project I will be going into depth regarding web enumeration in my homelab, a safe environment isolated from the internet.
 The main focus is to discover hidden directories, understand their purpose, and show how attackers build an initial foothold during a web application penetration test.